 2. There’s a Technology Learning Curve

 It has gotten easier, however.
-I would compare my experience learning the technological aspects of blogging to my experience learning a new language: at first it was overwhelming and everything sounded like gibberish, but as I immersed myself in it, I started picking things up here and there.
+I would compare my experience learning the technological aspects of blogging to my experience learning a new language: at first, it was overwhelming and everything sounded like gibberish, but as I immersed myself in it, I started picking things up here and there.
 Now I can read an article about a WordPress plugin, SEO strategy, or CSS hack and actually understand what it’s talking about.

-Getting to that point required willingness to learn and figure things out, and, more importantly, a desire to succeed strong enough to keep me pushing through problems that arose.
+Getting to that point required a willingness to learn and figure things out, and, more importantly, a desire to succeed strong enough to keep me pushing through problems that arose.